jalcine/website/src/_drafts/using-libuv-for-event-emission.markdown

 But this brought me back to my original problem; not being able to listen and wait for messages from receivers.
 It hit me over (yet another) cup of tea: receiving messages would be similar to reading a infinite stream.
-This led to my realizing that we'd have to implement a `uv_stream_t` type for ZeroMQ sockets.
+For now, I figure that using a polling system would work best; having it query each receiver in a separate thread every 10 seconds for a new mes

 [libuv]: https://github.com/libuv/libuv
 [wintermute]: https://github.com/jalcine/wintermute